 Community Policy and Management Team

-Allocation of funds in the state pool to local communities is determined on a formula basis and is specified in the Appropriation Act.
+The Community Policy Management Team (CPMT) oversees the allocation of funds in the state pool to local communities is determined on a formula basis and is specified in the Appropriation Act.
 Passage of the Children’s Services Act (CSA) by the 1992 General Assembly dramatically altered the administrative and funding systems providing services to at-risk and troubled youth and their families.
 The Act creates a collaborative system of services and funding that is child-centered, family-focused and community-based when addressing the strengths and needs of troubled and at-risk youths and their families in the Commonwealth (Code of Virginia § 2.2-5200).
 The purpose of this law is to: